PavelFalta/Creathon25/README.md

 - Summarizes annotation information if available

 Flags:
-    -f = 'Path to HDF5 file (with optional .artf file)',
+- f = 'Path to HDF5 file (with optional .artf file)',

 ### export.py
 Exports segments from the entire dataset and exports them to CSV.
 You need to supply folder path and path to a folder with annotations: